armory/docs/content/en/plugins/pipelines-as-code/enable-cdsh.md

 ### Slack notifications

-If you [configured]({{< ref "notifications-slack-configure" >}}) Armory to send Slack notifications for pipeline events, you can configure Dinghy to send pipeline update results to Slack.
+If you [configured]({{< ref "notifications-slack-configure" >}}) Armory CD to send Slack notifications for pipeline events, you can configure Dinghy to send pipeline update results to Slack.

 Add the following to your `SpinnakerService` manifest: